 1. What is the importance of meditation in yoga?
 How is it useful, especially with respect to mental illness?

 During these modern days, the practice of yoga training has been more alienated from meditation than in the past, with the primary emphasis being always on asana (positions), but meditation is still vital to even the most basic understanding of yoga science.

 Meditation (known as Dhyana in Sanskrit) was part of ancient yoga and remains one of yoga practice’s most important features.
-Meditation is essentially the most straightforward way of communicating by cultivating deeper consciousness to the absolute or necessary ‘Self’ (Atman).
+Meditation is essentially the most straightforward way of communicating by cultivating deeper consciousness of the absolute or necessary ‘Self’ (Atman).
 And besides its spiritual sense, meditation and yoga are practised together in order to create and sustain optimum health and wellness.
-Meditation gives consciousness of any action undertaken.
+Meditation gives the consciousness of any action undertaken.
 The mind needs to be present along with the body in order to practice yoga asana correctly.
 This awareness in action takes the form of counting breaths, holding poses, correcting alignment and sequencing smoothly from one position to the next.
-This activity is carried out according to a deliberate ‘mindfulness’, which is the true essence of every yogic session.
+This activity is carried out according to deliberate ‘mindfulness’, which is the true essence of every yogic session.

 Meditation acknowledges that this physical activity is controlled by the mind, but there is even more about which the mind can be engaged.
 The addition of Mantras, Mudras, introspective thoughts and even visualisation will occupy the mind more fully so that the energies expended by the body will all work towards a single constructive purpose, bringing complete awareness and complete awareness into each action.

 2. Would you recommend practising yoga, going to the gym, or a combination of both?